rpiboy-79/atlassianJiraConnector/readme.md

 # Atlassian Jira Power Query Connector

-A custom Power Query connector for Microsoft Power BI and Excel that enables direct integration with Atlassian Jira Cloud instances.
-This connector provides seamless access to Jira issues, projects, and related data for business intelligence and reporting purposes.
+A custom Power Query (M) connector for Microsoft Power BI and Excel that integrates with Atlassian Jira Cloud.
+This README was updated to reflect recent improvements to the project's automated test harness, developer tooling, and developer-friendly helper scripts.

+Version: 1.0.4 (connector Version updated in code)

+## TL;DR — What's new

+- Full test-harness improvements: `tests/RunPQSDKTestSuites.ps1` rewritten for PowerShell 5.1 compatibility, automatic SDK discovery, robust encoding, HTML report generation, optional MEZ deployment, and improved error handling.
+- Improved API handling and test support inside the connector: new `JiraTest` (unpublished) entrypoint to support test overrides and mock-data injection.
+- Several fixes and refactors in `jiraAPI.pqm` and `atlassianJiraConnector.pq` to improve error handling, and mock-data support.

 ## 🚀 Features